zilishen/documentation/content/nms/adm/about/rbac-overview.md

 A role gives READ access for the All environments object, and CREATE, READ, UPDATE, DELETE access to env1.
 NGINX Management Suite combines these permissions, resulting in CREATE, READ, UPDATE, DELETE access to All environments (including env1).

-### Assigning access to an object in a different feature, adds access to that object within the parent feature
+### Assigning access to an object in a different feature adds access to that object within the parent feature

 Several features have other objects as part of their permissions schema (for example, the APP-MANAGEMENT permission contains the Environments object).
 When access is given to that object as part of another feature, the object is added to the relevant feature at the level of the existing permissions.